rollyourown-xyz/ryo-website-content/rollyourown/projects/ryo-nextcloud/index.md

 - Notes can be edited and synced with [Nextcloud Notes](https://github.com/stefan-niedermann/nextcloud-notes) on Android or [CloudNotes](https://pbh.dev/cloudnotes/) on iOS
 - Deck Kanban boards can be edited and synced with [Nextcloud Deck](https://github.com/stefan-niedermann/nextcloud-deck) on Android
 - News can be read and synced with [Nextcloud News](https://github.com/nextcloud/news-android) on Android or with [CloudNews](https://pbh.dev/cloudnews/) or [NextNews](https://apps.apple.com/us/app/nextnews/id1573041539) on iOS
+- Podcast feeds and listening progress in the [AntennaPod Android app](https://antennapod.org/) can be synced with Nextcloud [GPodderSync](https://apps.nextcloud.com/apps/gpoddersync)

 Various desktop operating systems can sync natively or via desktop applications - details can be found [here](https://docs.nextcloud.com/server/latest/user_manual/en/pim/index.html).